-At Al Muna Academy we are all tireless in our pursuit of excellence and have high expectations of ourselves and of children's attainment and progress.
+At Muna British Academy, we are all tireless in our pursuit of excellence and have high expectations of ourselves and of children's attainment and progress.

-We endeavour to provide a safe, caring and inclusive community where diversity is celebrated, mutual respect amongst adults and children is practised and where working closely with families to support children's learning is valued.
+We endeavour to provide a safe, caring and inclusive community where diversity is celebrated, mutual respect amongst adults and children is practised and working closely with families to support children's learning is valued.